vitorpbarbosa7/ccpp/README.md

 # C and C++ Learning and Practice

-This repository contains my progress and projects as I learn and deepen my understanding of C and C++.
+This repository contains my progress and projects as I learn C and C++.

 ## Resources Used